Skip to content

 fn = Function(

-src="users", # For folder-based Lambda
+folder="users", # For folder-based Lambda

-handler="handler.process", # Handler function
+handler="handler.process", # Handler function relative to folder

-memory_size=512, # Memory in MB
+memory=512, # Memory in MB

 timeout=30, # Timeout in seconds